AgathaLynn/web-development-learning-path/log/log.md

 # Progress Log

+## Thursday, 8 June

+**Today's Progress**
+* Continued *JavaScript Allongé* (up to "Emulating Multiple Inheritance")
+* Added Section 2 to README (I'm officially switching over to the CS track)
+* Deployed Towers of Hanoi solution to surge.sh

+**Thoughts**:
+This hasn't been a terribly productive week for me programming-wise.
+(Lots of other stuff going on.)
+Glad I got at least a little bit of stuff done today.

+**Link(s) to work**:
+Towers of Hanoi live version: [here](http://hanoi-towers.surge.sh/)

 ## Wednesday, 7 June

 **Today's Progress**
 * Finished Towers of Hanoi project

 **Thoughts**:
 This project almost seemed too easy for a "final project" (which is kind of what it feels like, given its location at the end of tier 1), but I actually learned a lot doing it - the "easier" JavaScript just allowed me to focus more on the newer content.
 Like using separate `src` and `dist` folders, and using Babel and Sass and Gulp.
 And that was actually *necessary*, I think - because those things definitely don't come naturally yet.
 I'm doing a lot of going back and looking things up as I go.

 **Link(s) to work**:
 Code for Towers of Hanoi project: [here](../clones_and_projects/hanoi).